moonbitlang/moonbit-textbook/docs/08-queues.md

 }
 ```

-This function uses an accumulator (`cumul`) to keep track of the length as it traverses the list.
+The optimized `length_` function uses tail recursion to calculate the length of the linked list without risking a stack overflow.
+The `aux2` function uses an accumulator `cumul` to keep track of the length as it traverses the list.
+The last function call in each iteration is `aux2` itself, so we can call it recursively as many times as we want without encountering a stack overflow issue.

 ## Summary

-The course concludes by summarizing the methods taught for implementing queues using mutable data structures, such as circular queues and singly linked lists.
+This chapter covers the design and implementation of two basic types of queues, i.e., circular queues and singly linked lists.
 It also highlights the importance of understanding and utilizing tail calls and tail recursion to optimize recursive functions and prevent stack overflow, ultimately leading to more efficient and stable program performance.